Directors

 Bob Hawke: the late Labor PM was briefly a director of a listed Joe Gutnick diamond explorer in the 1990s and insiders say he used to lodge large expense claims.

-David Hamill: the former Queensland Treasurer went on to chair Babcock & Brown Infrastructure during its disastrous expansion and then subsequence collapse.
+David Hamill: the former Queensland Treasurer went on to chair Babcock & Brown Infrastructure during its disastrous expansion and then subsequence collapse and was still supping at this trough in June 2024 as the chair of Dalrymple Bay Infrastructure, owner of the large coal export terminal in Mackay.

 Don Hayward:

-the former Victorian Liberal Education Minister served on the board of construction company Abigroup and was also chairman of Australian Public Trustees.
+the former Victorian Liberal Education Minister during the 1990s served on the board of construction company Abigroup and was also chairman of Australian Public Trustees.

-Dr John Hewson: the former Federal Liberal and opposition leader was a director CBD Online and the former Vice Chairman of the listed GRD Limited.
+Dr John Hewson: the former Federal Liberal and opposition leader was a director CBD Online and the former deputy chair of the listed GRD Limited.
 He also served as a non executive director of IT&T Services.

 Robert Hill: John Howard's Environment Minister is the current chair of Viva Energy, a $4 billion concern which owns the old Shell oil refinery in Geelong and other petroleum businesses.
 Scott Morrison visited Geelong to announce a $125 million taxpayer grant during the 2022 election campaign.